Chrysler Building: Refinement of designs

 By February 2, 1928, the proposed building's height had been increased to 54 stories, which would have made it the tallest building in Midtown.
 The proposal was changed again two weeks later, with official plans for a 63-story building.
 A little more than a week after that, the plan was changed for the third time, with two additional stories added.
 By this time, 42nd Street and Lexington Avenue were both hubs for construction activity, due to the removal of the Third Avenue Elevated's 42nd Street spur, which was seen as a blight on the area.
 The adjacent 56-story Chanin Building was also under construction.
 Because of the elevated spur's removal, real estate speculators believed that Lexington Avenue would become the "Broadway of the East Side", causing a ripple effect that would spur developments farther east.

 In April 1928, Reynolds signed a 67-year lease for the plot and finalized the details of his ambitious project.
 Van Alen's original design for the skyscraper called for a base with first-floor showroom windows that would be triple-height, and above would be 12 stories with glass-wrapped corners, to create the impression that the tower was floating in mid-air.
 Reynolds's main contribution to the building's design was his insistence that it have a metallic crown, despite Van Alen's initial opposition; the metal-and-crystal crown would have looked like "a jeweled sphere" at night.
 Originally, the skyscraper would have risen 808 ft, with 67 floors.
 These plans were approved in June 1928.
 Van Alen's drawings were unveiled in the following August and published in a magazine run by the American Institute of Architects (AIA).

-Eventually, this design would prove too advanced and expensive for Reynolds.
-He instead devised an alternate design for the Reynolds Building, which was published in August 1928.
+Reynolds ultimately devised an alternate design for the Reynolds Building, which was published in August 1928.
 The new design was much more conservative, with an Italianate dome that a critic compared to Governor Al Smith's bowler hat, and a brick arrangement on the upper floors that simulated windows in the corners, a detail that remains in the current Chrysler Building.
 This design almost exactly reflected the shape, setbacks, and the layout of the windows of the current building, but with a different dome.

+With the design complete, groundbreaking for the Reynolds Building took place on September 19, 1928, but by late 1928, Reynolds did not have the means to carry on construction.